+Sherry Sommer, Trustee

+Place 3, through May 2026

+ssommer@kcisd.net

-Mike R. Rosales Jr., Trustee Place 7, through May 2026 mrosales@kcisd.net
+Mike R. Rosales, Jr., Trustee Place 7, through May 2026 mrosales@kcisd.net

-Melissa Padron-Valdez, Trustee Place 6, through May 2024 mpadron@kcisd.net

-The board usually meets the second Monday of each month at 6:00 pm. in the Karnes City ISD Board Room.
+Melissa Padron-Valdez, Trustee Place 6, through May 2024 mpadron@kcisd.net The board usually meets the second Monday at 6PM in the Karnes City ISD Board Room.
 Special meetings may be called when necessary.
-A written notice of regular and special meetings will be posted on the district web site and at the KCISD Administration Building at least 72 hours before the scheduled meeting time.
+A written notice of regular and special meetings will be posted on the district website and KCISD Administration Building at least 72 hours before the scheduled meeting time.
 The written notice will show the date, time, place, and subjects of each meeting.
 In emergencies, a meeting may be held with a one-hour notice.